a4my/petflix/README.md

 ![site image](https://i.imgur.com/uPHnjBI.jpg)

 ## What I used 🔨
-My goal with this project was to build my own project from scratch to practice HTML, CSS and a bit of JavScript.
+My goal with this project was to build my own project from scratch to practice HTML, CSS and a bit of JavaScript.

 ## Responsiveness 📱
 This project is responsive on any devices.